darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <!-- NB: insert image -->

 Darwin   College   Boat   Club   (DCBC)   is   the   largest    society    in    Darwin,    dedicated    to    all  things  rowing!
 We  are  one  of  the  most  successful graduate boat clubs in Cambridge - just check out the blades in the bar for our previous   accomplishments!
 We   are,   above   all,  a  friendly,  social,  and  welcoming  family.
 Rowing   is   a   Cambridge   tradition,   and   it   is  almost  impossible  to  avoid  at  least  one  conversation about it during your time here.
 At  DCBC,  we  believe  that  everyone  should  have a go, and encourage anyone to come try out,  at  least  so  you  can  decipher  the  jargon  of   the   sport!
+We   train   year-round   (winter   and  summer)  and  participate  in  numerous  races   both   in   Cambridge   and   outside   of   Cambridge.
 <br><br>
-We train year-round (winter and summer) and participate in numerous races both in Cambridge and outside of Cambridge.
+In   August   2024,   Darwin   was   invited   to   compete at an international Regatta in South Korea alongside world leading rowing teams.
 The   main   events   in   our   calendar   include   Lent (in March) and May (in June - don’t ask) Bumps.
 May  Bumps  is  one  of  the  highest-profile  events  in  the  Cambridge  calendar,  with  thousands  of  people  lining  the  banks  over 4 afternoons to watch boats speed down the Cam, attempting to physically crash into one  another  (a  Bump),  while  avoiding  being  hit  by  the  crew  behind  (getting  bumped).
 If  you’re not in a boat, you can get the second most enjoyment out of the days by sitting on the  banks  with  your  refreshments  of  choice,  and cheering Darwin to victory!
+<br><br>
 We  are  fortunate  enough  to  enter  multiple  boats   into   each   Bumps   race,   so   join   up   to   experience   the   carnage   first-hand!
-<br><br>
 We   welcome  all  levels  of  rowing  -  from  those  who  don’t  know  what  a  boat  looks  like  or  have  never  used  a  rowing  machine  (erg),  to  future   Olympic   hopefuls,   and   anything   in   between.
 We  hold  taster sessions for both rowers and coxes (person in the front  of the boat making the rowing  calls and steering the boat).
 Whichever you feel suits you, you’ll get full coaching and training by our senior club members and experienced coaches.
+<br><br>
 Try a few water sessions (outings) at the beginning of Michaelmas, and with the other novice rowers, you’ll slowly become unstoppable forces of nature, ready to slay the competition out on the river.
 There are plenty of opportunities for novices to take part in racing in Michaelmas term where you will have the chance to dress-up and race against other colleges.
 Novice races are  fun and light-hearted, culminating the term with the not-to-be-missed Boat Club Dinner, a chance to regale the Club with your war stories from the term, and just blow off some steam.
-<br><br>
 Rowing is teamwork at its peak.
 From our strong tan lines in the summer, our matching kit (free speed), the laughs, the sweat, and the shared exquisite  pain, you will come away with some of the closest Darwin  friendships and bonds that will be  everlasting.
+<br><br>
 Come and chat to us to find out more at the Fresher’s  Sports  and  Societies  Fair,  and  even  get started and have a go on the erg!
+<br><strong>Contact:</strong> <br>
+Both Captains: darwin.captain@cucbc.org<br>
+Samantha: darwin.women@cucbc.org<br>
+Ben: darwin.men@cucbc.org <br>
+Instagram: @darwincollegeboatclub <br>
+Facebook: DarwinCollegeBoatClub<br>
   <br><br>

-<strong>Contact:</strong> <br>
-Poppy Oldroyd, darwin.captain@cucbc.org<br>
-Leah Rosen, darwin.women@cucbc.org<br>
-Sheila Bhatt, darwin.men@cucbc.org<br>
 <a href="https://www.facebook.com/DarwinCollegeBoatClub/">Facebook</a><br>
 </details>